nilsbeck/netflix-ratings/README.md

-Chrome extension for adding IMDb and Rotten Tomatoes ratings to watchever
+Firefox extension (should work for chrome as well) for adding Rotten Tomatoes ratings to Netflix.
+It is based on Prime Ratings and was only adopted to work with Netflix and fit my needs better.

-* * * Neither this extension, nor its author is in any way affiliated with Netflix company. * * * Description
+* * * Neither this extension, nor its author is in any way affiliated with Netflix company. * * *

+Description

 This extension seamlessly adds the ratings from Rotten Tomatoes into the Netflix web interface.
 Each movie and series detail page gets two more rating rows (if the movie/series can be found in IMDb).